When and where will SNCURCS be held?

 Yes, but you will be limited to the same amount of time that single presenters are given, 15 minutes.
 Designate one person as the primary student on the project.
 The Abstract Submission link will ask the primary student to designate any co-presenters.
 The co-presenters DO NOT have to submit abstracts, but they should register themselves separately for the conference once the abstract is approved by the faculty mentor.
 Each group should only submit one abstract.
 (OPTIONAL: Once your group’s abstract is approved, you may wish to contact your faculty mentor to see if he/she wants to register all the student presenters from your school as a group.)

 Yes.
-There will be accommodations available less than five minutes from campus at a special SNCURCS discounted rate.
-If you are traveling from a location more than 3 hours away, the cost of the hotel stay will be covered by SNCURCS.
+If you are traveling from a location more than 3 hours away from Durham, the cost of the hotel stay will be covered by SNCURCS.
 See the Hotel Information link on the sncurcs.org website for details.
-Schools requesting multiple hotel rooms should t email firstname.lastname@example.org for more information.
+Schools requesting multiple hotel rooms should email SNCURCS for more information.

-IF I AM PRESENTING AND I NEED TO STAY THE NIGHT IN Durham, IS THERE FUNDING AVAILABLE TO HELP ME WITH THE COST?
+IF I AM PRESENTING AND I NEED TO STAY THE NIGHT NEAR DURHAM, IS THERE FUNDING AVAILABLE TO HELP ME WITH THE COST?